-The offeree company must pay for:

-(a) the costs of the publication of any opinion received from employee representatives' and for the costs reasonably incurred by the employee representatives in obtaining advice required for the verification of the information contained in that opinion in order to comply with the standards of Rule 19.1; and
+The offeree company must pay for the publication of the employee representatives' opinion and for the costs reasonably incurred by the employee representatives in obtaining advice required for the verification of the information contained in that opinion in order to comply with the standards of Rule 19.1.
+(See also Rule 32.6(b).)